 Resources for Indian Country - Coronavirus (COVID-19)

-The National Congress of American Indians (NCAI) established a webpage to provide factual information from trusted sources about the coronavirus (COVID-19) pandemic in the United States.
+The National Congress of American Indians (NCAI) established a website to provide factual information from trusted sources about the coronavirus (COVID-19) pandemic in the United States.
 Check back for updates as the situation changes.
 NCAI also encourages tribal nations to be in contact with and to follow their state and local governments for advice and direction unique to the situation in their state.
-NIWRC is sharing the resource webpage compiled by NCAI to aid in your response.
+NIWRC is sharing the website compiled by NCAI to aid in your response.

 Resources for Tribal Public Health - Coronavirus (COVID-19)

-In response to the developing coronavirus disease 2019 (COVID-19), the National Indian Health Board (NIHB) developed a webpage to serve as the hub for a Tribal COVID-19 response.
+In response to the developing coronavirus disease 2019 (COVID-19), the National Indian Health Board (NIHB) developed a COVID-19 Tribal Resource Center to serve as a hub for a Tribal COVID-19 response.
 The page will house up to date resources, links, and policy and public health updates specifically for Tribes and Tribal communities.
 NIHB will work diligently to keep this response page updated, relevant and flexible to meet the needs of Tribes in this constantly shifting and evolving environment.
-NIWRC is sharing the resource webpage compiled by NIHB to aid in your response.
+NIWRC is sharing the website compiled by NIHB to aid in your response.